Splitting and gluing in sine-dilaton gravity: matter correlators and the wormhole Hilbert space: Matter fields in sine-dilaton gravity

 We now consider the eigenvalue equation for this final form of the Hamiltonian.
 Here, we choose to normalize the new basis such that all the $m_R,\bar\mu$ dependence resides in the energy basis, denoted by $|\theta\rangle_{\Delta_R,\bar{\alpha}} \in \mathcal{H}_{\Delta}$, while the length basis $|n\rangle \in \mathcal{H}_{\Delta}$ remains independent of these brane parameters.
 A simple reason is that the length basis is discrete, and thus it would not be possible for it to have non-trivial dependence on continuous parameters.
 The eigenvalue equation now reads

 Using (\ref{Hal_final}) and noting that $e^{\pm i \hat{P}}|n\rangle=|n\pm1\rangle$, the wavefunction satisfies the following recursion relation:

-This is exactly the recursion relation for the Al Salam-Chihara polynomial $Q_n(\cos(\theta)|q^{2\Delta}e^{i\bar\alpha},q^{2\Delta}e^{-i\bar{\alpha}};q^2)$.
-Taking into account the fact that the left and right eigenfunctions differ for a non-Hermitian Hamiltonian, the wavefunctions can be normalized as \cite{Blommaert:2025avl, Yao:2018fsg}
+This is exactly the recursion relation for the Al Salam-Chihara polynomial $Q_n(\cos(\theta)|q^{2\Delta}e^{i\bar\alpha},q^{2\Delta}e^{-i\bar{\alpha}};q^2)$.\footnote{This wavefunction can also be directly recovered from the chord Hilbert space of the DSSYK by gauging the chord parity symmetry \cite{Aguilar-Gutierrez:2025hty}.} Taking into account the fact that the left and right eigenfunctions differ for a non-Hermitian Hamiltonian, the wavefunctions can be normalized as \cite{Blommaert:2025avl, Yao:2018fsg}

 The Al Salam-Chihara polynomials satisfy the following orthogonality relation

 and the completeness relation

 Consequently, the modified density of states due to the presence of the brane is obtained as